Jim Baird (politician): Career

-Baird is the owner and operator of Baird Family Farms and Indiana Home Care Plus.
-He previously worked as an animal nutritionist at Landmark Cooperative, a feed manufacturer, as director of sales and nutrition at Agmax, and as a livestock specialist for Purdue University Cooperative Extension Service.
+From 1974 to 1983, Baird served as a Purdue University extension agent for Putnam County.
+Baird is the owner of Baird Family Farms, Triple Tree Enterprises, Inc. (a gas station operator in Crawfordsville), and Indiana Home Care Plus of Greencastle, a home health agency.
+He previously worked as an animal nutritionist at Landmark Cooperative, a feed manufacturer, and as director of sales and nutrition at Agmax.

 Baird ran for Putnam County commissioner in 2006 and defeated the incumbent, Dennis O'Hair, in the primary.
 He represented Marion Township, Greencastle Township, Madison Township, and Clinton Township.
 He served as commissioner for the second district until his election to the State House in 2010.
 He was succeeded by Nancy Fogle.
 The American Conservative Union gave him a lifetime legislative evaluation of 82% in 2017.

 Indiana House of Representatives

 Baird represented House District 44, including Putnam County and portions of Clay, Morgan, Owen, and Parke counties, from 2010 until 2018.
 He served as a member of the Ways and Means Committee—chairing the Health and Medicaid Subcommittee—the Agriculture and Rural Development Committee, Veteran Affairs and Public Safety, the Environmental Affairs Committee, and the Statutory Committee on Ethics.